The Greek Temple

 for a Greek Temple?

-This structure pre-dates the classic era of monumental Greek architecture.
+The structure seen at Baia pre-dates the classic era of monumental Greek architecture.
 The first huge Greek Temple, the Heraeum at Olympia, would be at least 100 years later.

-A comparable feat of engineering to the building here and the tunnels, the aqueduct at Samos, would be 100 years after that.
+A comparable feat of engineering to the building here and the tunnel system at Baia – the aqueduct at Samos – would be another 100 years later still.

 Masons would secure the blocks with horizontal metal clasps.
 Sometimes vertical metal dowels were used to prevent lateral shifting.
 Additional seals of poured molten lead – important in areas hit by earthquakes.

-The metal is now missing from the exposed dovetails, but plenty of stone courses remain in situ and an examination could be made.
+The metal is now missing from the exposed dovetails, but plenty of stone courses remain in situ and a detailed examination could be made.

 There is another passage entrance to the left of the Grotto.
 It may once have been in a small separate room between the temple and cliff.
 A narrow access space perhaps accessed from behind the steps on the other side of the wall.